whleucka/dotfiles/nvim/.config/nvim/lua/stimpack/README.md

 - `:StimGet <plugin-name>`: Displays detailed information about a specific plugin, such as its path, active status, and revision.
 - `:StimNuke`: **WARNING:** This command will delete *all* Neovim plugins from your disk.
 Use with extreme caution.
 - `:StimClean`: Removes any installed plugins that are no longer defined in your `stimpack` plugin specifications (i.e., orphaned plugins).
 This command will prompt for confirmation before deleting.
+- `:StimProfile`: Displays a comprehensive performance profile of your Neovim setup.
+This includes:
+    *   **Stimpack Configuration Time**: How long it took Stimpack to configure itself.
+    *   **Total Plugin Load Time**: The sum of individual load times for all plugins managed by Stimpack.
+    *   **UI Ready Time**: The automated time it took for Neovim's UI to be considered ready (measured on `VimEnter`).
-- `:StimStatus`: Displays a tree of all loaded plugins and their dependencies.
-For each plugin, it shows the short commit hash of the current revision or indicates if it's a local plugin.
-This provides a clear overview of your entire plugin structure at a glance.
-It does not currently track plugin load times.
+    *   **Plugin Tree with Load Times**: A hierarchical view of all loaded plugins and their dependencies, showing the short commit hash of their current revision (or "local" for local plugins) and their individual load times.

 ## Setup